If you found out that you had a weed nicknamed 'Fever Grass' growing in your garden, chances are you’d pull it out, toss it and forget it.

 Like kaffir lime leaves and other Southeast Asian spices, lemongrass has no substitute.
 It has a distinctly warm, lemon aroma, but not the sour taste of the fruit.
 The citrus flavor of lemongrass instead is slightly sweet, and has the familiar, but milder, bite of ginger.
 The spice complements and balances sharper flavors, which is why it is frequently combined with chili pepper, garlic, galangal, and turmeric.

 The soothing fragrance of lemongrass is from its essential oils, notably Citral Oil – an oil also found in lemon peel.
-The essential oils not only provide the wonderful aroma and taste of lemongrass, but also its innumerable health benefits, such as reducing anxiety and high blood pressure, alleviating muscle aches and menstrual pains, suppressing coughs and colds, and in recent studies, even shown signs of preventing cancers.
+The essential oils not only provide the wonderful aroma and taste of lemongrass, but also its innumerable health benefits, such as potentially reducing anxiety and high blood pressure, alleviating muscle aches and menstrual pains, and suppressing coughs and colds.

 Try a cup of lemongrass tea after a meal to aid in digestion and detoxify your body.
 Or a cup before bed in order to relax and have a good night’s rest.

 Lemongrass may be better known outside the kitchen.
 There are over 50 different species of lemongrass, which includes Cymbopogon citratus (the common herb used in cooking), as well as Cymbopogon nardus and winterianus (the two main sources of Citronella Oil).
 All lemongrass species have essential oils, which are extracted and used in various products such as mosquito repellents, cosmetics, aromatherapy oils, perfumes, soaps, lotions, and so on.

 You can even mix a few drops of lemongrass oil into a mild shampoo to treat greasy hair, or with a facial wash to treat acne.